-Katmai eruptions show abrupt changes in crystallinity, from nearly crystal-free early in the eruption, to 40-50 vol% crystals late in the sequence, with a very similar melt composition throughout the stratigraphy (Bacon and Druitt 1988a; Hildreth and Fierstein 2000; Bacon and Lanphere 2006).
-Other large ignimbrites present more gradual variations, as exemplified by famous Bishop and Bandelier Tuffs (Hildreth 1979; Hildreth and Wilson 2007; Wolff and Ramos 2014) among many others (see Hildreth 1981 and Bachmann and Bergantz 2008a for lists of these deposits).
-Such zoned ignimbrites are best explained by erupting a melt-rich cap followed by partial remobilization and entrainment of a silicic cumulate from the mushy roots of the system, chocking the eruption (see Smith 1979; Worner and Wright 1984; Deering et al. 2011b; Bachmann et al. 2014; Sliwinski et al. 2015; Wolff et al. 2015; Evans et al. 2016).
-This partial cumulate remobilization is likely a consequence of hotter recharge at the base of the silicic cap, as suggested by textural, mineralogical and geochemical features indicative of mixing and reheating (Anderson et al. 2000; Wark et al. 2007; Bachmann et al. 2014; Wolff and Ramos 2014; Forni et al. 2015).
+and Bandelier Tuffs (Hildreth 1979; Hildreth and Wilson 2007; Wolff and Ramos 2014) among many others (see Hildreth 1981 and Bachmann and Bergantz 2008a for lists of these deposits).
+Such zoned ignimbrites are best explained by erupting a meltrich cap followed by partial remobilization and entrainment of a silicic cumulate from the mushy roots of the system, chocking the eruption (see Smith 1979; Worner and Wright 1984; Deering et al. 2011b; Bachmann et al. 2014; Sliwinski et al. 2015; Wolff et al. 2015; Evans et al. 2016).
+This partial cumulate remobilization is likely a consequence of hotter recharge at the base of the silicic cap, as suggested by textural, mineralogical, and geochemical features indicative of mixing and reheating (Anderson et al. 2000; Wark et al. 2007; Bachmann et al. 2014; Wolff and Ramos 2014; Forni et al. 2015).

-Other processes, such as incomplete/partial mixing between different upper crustal magma pockets and recharge (e.g., Dorais et al. 1991; Mills et al. 1997; Eichelberger et al. 2000; Bindeman and Valley 2003) or co-erupting physically-separated and chemically different melt-rich lenses (Gualda and Ghiorso 2013a) have also been suggested to explain the ubiquitous chemical zoning in ignimbrites.
-Although we do not question that such processes are likely playing a role in generating chemical complexities in the erupted deposit, these hypotheses fail to account for the presence of co-magmatic crystal-rich cumulate blocks that erupt concurrently with the crystal-poor parts of the reservoirs (see also Ellis et al. 2014 for a case in a hot-dry rhyolitic system, and section 4.3 below).
-Hence, we argue that magma recharge reaching the base of one or several crystal-poor caps above a cumulate zone (as depicted in Figure 8) is the most likely reservoir geometry to explain such deposits.
+Other processes, such as incomplete/partial mixing between different upper crustal magma pockets and recharge (e.g., Dorais et al. 1991; Mills et al. 1997; Eichelberger et al. 2000; Bindeman and Valley 2003) or co-erupting physically separated and chemically different melt-rich lenses (Gualda and Ghiorso 2013a), have also been suggested to explain the ubiquitous chemical zoning in ignimbrites.
+Although we do not question that such processes are likely playing a role in generating chemical complexities in the erupted deposit, these hypotheses fail to account for the presence of co-magmatic crystal-rich cumulate blocks that erupt concurrently with the crystal-poor parts of the reservoirs [see also Ellis et al. (2014) for a case in a hot-dry rhyolitic system, and "The unzoned, crystal-poor to intermediate deposits" section below].
+Hence, we argue that magma recharge reaching the base of one or several crystal-poor caps above a cumulate zone (as depicted in Fig. 9) is the most likely reservoir geometry to explain such deposits.

-4.2 The "Monotonous intermediates" - remobilized mushes
+The "monotonous intermediates"-Remobilized mushes

-A second conspicuous group of ignimbrites are the "Monotonous Intermediates", consisting of homogeneous crystal-rich, typically dacitic units, without any evidence for significant crystal accumulation (Hildreth 1981; Lindsay et al. 2001; Maughan et al. 2002; Folkes et al. 2011c; Huber et al. 2012a).
-Such units typically display corrosion textures on the low-temperature minerals (quartz and feldspars; Figure 10) and pervasive reheating prior to eruption (Bachmann and Dungan 2002; Bachmann et al. 2002).
-Smaller eruptions of crystalrich magmas (e.g., Montserrat, Murphy et al. 2000; Kos Plateau Tuff, Keller 1969; Bachmann 2010a; Taupo Volcanic Zone, Molloy et al. 2008, Cascade arc; Cooper and Kent 2014; Klemetti and Clynne 2014) also show a very similar reheating and partial melting signal following recharge from deeper, hotter magmas (although melting evidence can be subtle or even nonexistent in some cases).
-The physical processes acting upon this remobilization process have been explored by a number of papers (Bacon and Druitt 1988b; Druitt and Bacon 1989; Couch et al. 2001; Huber et al. 2010a; Burgisser and Bergantz 2011; Huber et al. 2011; Karlstrom et al. 2012).
-The reheating signal and the partial melting signature in minerals favor a model whereby the reactivation results from the combination of melting and pore pressure increase in the mush in response to melting and the slow and progressive disaggregation of the weakened mush, a process coined as thermo-mechanical 4/19/2016 45 Review MUSH remobilization by Huber et al. 2010a.
+A second conspicuous group of ignimbrites are the "monotonous intermediates," consisting of homogeneous crystal-rich, typically dacitic units, without any evidence for significant crystal accumulation (Hildreth 1981; Lindsay et al. 2001; Maughan et al. 2002; Folkes et al. 2011c; Huber et al. 2012a).
+Such units typically display corrosion textures on the low-temperature minerals (quartz and feldspars; Fig. 10) and pervasive reheating prior to eruption (Bachmann and Dungan 2002; Bachmann et al. 2002).
+Smaller eruptions of crystal-rich magmas [e.g., Montserrat (Murphy et al. 2000), Kos Plateau Tuff (Keller 1969; Bachmann 2010a), Taupo Volcanic Zone (Molloy et al. 2008), Cascade arc (Cooper and Kent 2014; Klemetti and Clynne 2014)] also show a very similar reheating and partial melting signal following recharge from deeper, hotter magmas (although melting evidence can be subtle or even nonexistent in some cases).
+The physical processes acting upon this remobilization process have been explored by several papers (Bacon and Druitt 1988b; Druitt and Bacon 1989; Couch et al. 2001; Huber et al. 2010a, 2011; Burgisser and Bergantz 2011; Karlstrom et al. 2012).
+The reheating signal and the partial melting signature in minerals favor a model whereby the reactivation results from the combination of melting and pore pressure increase in the mush in response to melting and the slow and progressive disaggregation of the weakened mush, a process coined as thermomechanical remobilization by Huber et al. (2010a).
 This model is also consistent with several striking characteristics (whole-rock homogeneity, high crystallinity, partial corrosion of minerals) that such deposits display (Huber et al. 2012a; Cooper and Kent 2014; Parmigiani et al. 2014).